How to Overcome the Fear Of Death?

 1) increasing understanding about death and dying through the lens of whatever your belief system is, and

-2) experientially promoting the teaching of any effortless technique of Turning Within that releases the individual from the limiting effects of fears and anxieties by allowing the mind, body and emotions to relax and balance, which results in more effective thoughts and actions, and greater self-confidence, which is integral in helping people both overcome their fear of death and lead happier, more productive lives.
+2) experientially promoting the teaching of any effortless technique of Turning Within that releases the individual from the limiting effects of fears and anxieties by allowing the mind, body and emotions to relax and balance, which results in more effective thoughts and actions, and greater self-confidence, integral in helping people both overcome their fear of death and lead happier, more productive lives.

 But before we discuss why we take this approach, let’s briefly describe the approach that is most commonly used in the world now.
 Because as many of you have heard me often say, “As compared to what?…” So, let’s discuss first the “as compared to what.”